spenceradolph/sliver/README.md

 - make Dockerfile build faster / fix grpc error
 - parity with all commands in sliver
 - write a blog post about experience / video demo?

+### Potential Bugs

+- shell command spawns an asyncio task for reading from the tunnel, but does this ever exit?

 ## How to install an agent in this format within Mythic